datapimp/luca/README.md

 Component Namespaces
 --------------------
-To add your own views to the component registry, to take advantage of this feature, you can register your own view namespace.
+To add your own views to the component registry,

 ```
   MyApp.views.CustomView = Backbone.View.extend